Walking on Roses with A Sardinian Saint at The Festival of Sant Éfisio

 Somewhat unruly, they are masterfully controlled by their riders.
 They come four abreast, five abreast, or in twos for as far down Via Roma as the eye can see.

 The horses are adorned with the same careful and artful detail as are their riders.

 The Knights of Campidano arrive on horseback; they are followed by members of the Saint’s militia dressed in orange jackets and cylindrical hats dating from the sixth century.

 Each carries a rifle reflecting their role as armed guards who escorted the saint on his fateful journey to Nora.

 They are closely followed by the Brotherhood of the Saint carrying the white crucifix.
 This is the organization responsible for organizing the religious aspect of the Festival.

 After nearly two hours of the parade, there is a break in the action as the most moving and religious part is about to begin.
 The crowd grows restless in anticipation of the saint’s arrival.

 To prepare his way, maidens carrying baskets of rose petals appear.
 The petals are strewn on the wide avenue and their scent fills the air.
-Thousands of red, orange and yellows petals are tossed on the pavement.
+Thousands of red, orange, and yellows petals are tossed on the pavement.

-The crowd of locals goes wild yelling, waving, clapping at the appearance of this handsome man in top hat given a position of honor by the mayor; he represents the community for the day.
+The crowd of locals goes wild yelling, waving, clapping at the appearance of this handsome man in a top hat given a position of honor by the mayor; he represents the community for the day.

-The large crucifix passes by, followed by black clad women praying the rosary.
-They are followed by more launeddas; in the distance is the gold carriage containing the statue of Saint Efisio dressed as a roman soldier.
+The large crucifix passes by, followed by black-clad women praying the rosary.
+They are followed by more launeddas; in the distance is the gold carriage containing the statue of Saint Efisio dressed as a Roman soldier.